Options for Confidentially Disclosing Sexual Violence

 We will assist you with academic, housing, transportation, employment, and other reasonable and available accommodations regardless of your reporting choices.
-While reporting individuals may request accommodations through several college offices, the following office can serve as a primary point of contact to assist with these measures Dean of Students at 786-6561, East Hall.
+While reporting individuals may request accommodations through several college offices, the following office can serve as a primary point of contact to assist with these measures Interim Dean of Students, Deans Collaborative Learning Center, Office 15-110, or at (315) 786-6560.
 We also may take proactive steps, such as training or awareness efforts, to combat sexual violence in a general way that does not identify you or the situation you disclosed.

 We may seek consent from you prior to conducting an investigation.
 You may decline to consent to an investigation, and that determination will be honored unless Jefferson Community College’s failure to act does not adequately mitigate the risk of harm to you or other members of College community.
 Honoring your request may limit our ability to meaningfully investigate and pursue conduct action against an accused individual.
 If we determine that an investigation is required, we will notify you and take immediate action as necessary to protect and assist you.

 When you disclose an incident to someone who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality, Jefferson Community College will consider many factors to determine whether to proceed despite that request.
 These factors include, but are not limited to: